neillfontes/cv/README.md

 - Environment: Java 8-11, Docker, AWS, Gitlab, Jenkins, Linux, Kubernetes, REST APIs, MongoDB, Grafana, InfluxDB.
 - Scope: Maintain and expand current Real Device Cloud (RDC) Product.
 - Tasks: Handling Production Incidents for RDC and further improvements to the services, Developing new features for the RDC Product, and Supporting migration to the new Platform in US/EU Data Centers.
-- Results: Stabilized a Critical Product that handles Live and Automated Testing requests from Customers, Supported Recruiting and Hiring of 3 new Engineers, and Improved Observability and Alerting of Critical Platform Components.
+- Results: Stabilized a Critical Product that handles Live and Automated Testing requests from Customers, Supported Recruiting and Hiring of 3 new Engineers, and Improved Observability and Alerting of Critical Platform Components, as well delivering new features and integrations with third parties.

 ### N26 GmbH, Berlin, Germany